 You're on the right track if you plan to lose weight by eating mainly fruits, vegetables and lean proteins for the next month.
 Fad diets won't provide you with the weight-loss results you want; instead, you need to make permanent changes in what you eat to lose weight and keep it off.

 You ate 3,500 calories more than you burned to gain every excess pound, and you'll need to eat 3,500 calories fewer than you burn to take them off.
-Fortunately, the foods you've chosen -- fruits, vegetables and lean proteins -- generally contain fewer calories than high-fat meats and snack foods.
+Fortunately, the foods you've chosen — fruits, vegetables and lean proteins — generally contain fewer calories than high-fat meats and snack foods.
 Still, you'll need to count calories and consume fewer of them.

 When choosing fruits, vegetables and lean proteins, make sure you focus on the freshest choices.
-Fruits that come in jars or cans often contain added sugar, which will add unnecessary calories and potentially sabotage your weight loss.
+Fruits that come in jars or may contain added sugar, which will add unnecessary calories and potentially sabotage your weight loss.
 Try cutting up some fresh fruit and add a sprinkle of cinnamon instead.

 If you change the way you eat permanently and adopt a moderate exercise routine, you'll have a better chance of keeping the weight you lose at bay permanently.
 Talk with your physician about your plans before you start your diet to make sure you don't have any underlying health problems that could affect your results.